Conventional wisdom has it that training with high reps and light weights builds endurance, but makes little contribution to gains in muscle mass.

 Granted, this study looked at short-term changes in protein synthesis after exercise, rather than long-term changes in muscle tissue after several months of training.
 We can’t assume that the former is a completely dependable way to predict the latter.

-But it does paint a big question mark next to the idea that a low weight high reps protocol will preferentially increase sarcoplasmic rather than myofibrillar hypertrophy.
+But it does paint a big question mark next to the idea that training with higher reps and lighter weights will preferentially increase sarcoplasmic rather than myofibrillar hypertrophy.

 This doesn’t mean that training programs built on the sarcoplasmic versus myofibrillar hypertrophy concept don’t work.
 Just that the way in which they’re supposed to work is probably wrong.